Troll: Scandinavian folklore

 Lindow compares the trolls of the Swedish folk tradition to Grendel, the supernatural mead hall invader in the Old English poem Beowulf, and notes that "just as the poem Beowulf emphasizes not the harrying of Grendel but the cleansing of the hall of Beowulf, so the modern tales stress the moment when the trolls are driven off."

 Smaller trolls are attested as living in burial mounds and in mountains in Scandinavian folk tradition.
-In Denmark, these creatures are recorded as troldfolk ("troll-folk"), bjergtrolde ("mountain-trolls"), or bjergfolk ("mountain-folk") and in Norway also as troldfolk ("troll-folk") and tusser.
+In Denmark, these creatures are recorded as troldfolk ("troll-folk"), bjergtrolde ("mountain-trolls"), or bjergfolk ("mountain-folk") and in Norway also as trollfolk ("troll-folk") and tusser.
 Trolls may be described as small, human-like beings or as tall as men depending on the region of origin of the story.

 In Norwegian tradition, similar tales may be told about the larger trolls and the Huldrefolk ("hidden-folk"), yet a distinction is made between the two.
 The use of the word trow in Orkney and Shetland, to mean beings which are very like the Huldrefolk in Norway, may suggest a common origin for the terms.
 The word troll may have been used by pagan Norse settlers in Orkney and Shetland as a collective term for supernatural beings who should be respected and avoided rather than worshipped.
 Troll could later have become specialized as a description of the larger, more menacing Jötunn-kind whereas Huldrefolk may have developed as the term for smaller trolls.

 John Arnott MacCulloch posited a connection between the Old Norse vættir and trolls, suggesting that both concepts may derive from spirits of the dead.

 Troll, a Norwegian research station in Antarctica, is so named because of the rugged mountains which stand around that place like trolls.
 It includes a ground station which tracks satellites in polar orbit.

 In popular culture

-Trolls have appeared in many works of modern fiction, most often, in the fantasy genre, with classic examples being the portrayal of trolls in works such as in Tolkien's Middle-earth or the Dungeons & Dragons roleplaying game.
+Trolls have appeared in many works of modern fiction, most often in the fantasy genre, with classic examples being the portrayal of trolls in works such as in Tolkien's Middle-earth or the Dungeons & Dragons roleplaying game.

 Beginning in the 1950s, Troll dolls were a popular toy based on the folklore creature.
-Trolls based on the dolls appeared in the Hollywood animated movie Trolls (2016) and its subsequent sequel Trolls World Tour in 2022.
+Trolls based on the dolls appeared in the Hollywood animated movie Trolls (2016) and its subsequent sequels Trolls World Tour (2020), and Trolls Band Together (2023).

 Troll is the name, and main antagonist, of a 2022 Norwegian movie released by Netflix on December 1, 2022.

+Trolls were heavily featured in the 2010 Norwegian found footage movie Trollhunter, directed by André Øvredal.

+Rolf Lidberg was a Swedish artist well known for his troll illustrations.

+The Danish artist Thomas Dambo has created from recycled wood a series of monumental troll sculptures that can be seen in several botanic gardens and similar installations.

+Other

+It has been hypothesized that the troll myth might have its origin in real-life interactions between anatomically modern humans and Neanderthals.